 - Information about the transactions such as date, time and dollar amount

 - Information about who is participating in these transactions

 - Information that separates each block from the other blocks (this is stored as a unique code called a “hash,” but we won’t get into the technical jargon here).

-Now, if we dive back into the inefficiencies surrounding food stamps, many stem from a lack of a connected system to monitor who qualifies for food stamps – where they can use these stamps and what they can use them to purchase.
-It boils down to large administrative and state-wide problems.
-All of these issues could theoretically be addressed by introducing a blockchain system – right?
+Going back to the issues surrounding food stamps, many of these issues stem from a lack of a connected system to monitor who qualifies for food stamps - where they can use these stamps and what they can use them to purchase.
+All of these issues could theoretically be addressed by introducing a blockchain monitoring system.

 “In 2019, about 36 million people received SNAP benefits, and they received, on average, $129.83 a month.
-The total benefits distributed totaled to around $56 Billion, and the costs of federal expenses and other costs associated with the program totaled to about $5 billion.”
+The total benefits distributed totaled to around $56 million, and the costs of federal expenses and other costs associated with the program totaled to about $5 million.”

-Introducing blockchain technology could redistribute some of the $5 billion of administrative costs back to the beneficiaries.
+Introducing blockchain technology could redistribute some of the $4 million of administrative costs back to the beneficiaries.

-Decentralizing the SNAP program, tethering it to the US dollar, why not?
+Decentralizing states, tethered to the US dollar, why not?